AlapatiVamsi05/testvrs/README.md

    ```bash
    net start mongodb
    ```
+   Execute in cmd while running it as a administrator.

 4. Navigate to the `frontend/homepage.html` in your browser to start using the system.
 5. Confirm that the MongoDB connection string in **server.js** matches your Compass connection string.